SHOAIB2110/airflow-book-data-pipeline/README.md

 ---

-## 🏗 Project Overview & Architecture Diagram
+## 📌 Project Overview & Architecture Diagram

-The pipeline extracts book data from external APIs, validates and transforms it, and loads it into a PostgreSQL database.
-The entire process is orchestrated using **Airflow DAGs** (or Prefect flows).

-\
+This project automates book data extraction, validation, and storage using **ETL** principles.
+Below is the architecture diagram:

 ![Architecture Diagram](IMG_2.jpg)

 ---